DEBTOR REQUIREMENTS UNDER NEW LAWS

 The credit counseling agencies are required to perform two tasks:

-outline the opportunities for available credit counseling; and
+a.
+They must outline the opportunities for available credit counseling; and

 FINANCIAL MANAGEMENT COURSE IS ALSO MANDATORY.